 During apartheid, even international sports teams were segregated by colour.
 To avoid this nonsense the International Table Tennis Federation dropped South Africa’s all-white Table Tennis Union for the country’s unsegregated Table Tennis Board.
 The government, to retaliate, confiscated their own players’ passports, rendering away games impossible.
-Such appalling antics caused global uproar and sparked sports and cultural boycott of the country.
+Such appalling antics caused global uproar and sparked sports and cultural boycotts of the country.

 This boycott is one of the few things that hurt South Africa’s white minority.
 Consider how much national pride citizens absorb cheering on their teams for events like World Cup Soccer.
 Blacks seized this rare opportunity to flaunt their established athleticism.
 They wondered aloud, why shouldn’t we be on the national team?
-Then, in December of 1991, the desegregated South African Football Association was born.
+Then, in December 1991, the desegregated South African Football Association was born.

-Good sportsmanship helped end apartheid, and speaks to the power of athleticism and fandom.
+Good sportsmanship helped end apartheid and speaks to the power of athleticism and fandom.
 Even today, sports is influencing global politics.
 Consider the recent drama for NBA and eSports players who supported Hong Kong protesters on social media.
 Or why an NFL player chose to kneel for the national anthem.
 South Africa has taught us the ramifications can be profound.

 This post just scrapes the surface of what apartheid entailed.
 Why not read Nelson Mandela’s beloved autobiography, Long Walk to Freedom.
 For a look at the new challenges that simmer post-apartheid, check out Midlands by gay writer Jonny Steinberg.
 He intended to dissect the recent murder of a white farmer.
 Instead, he stumbled upon a simmering frontier battle.

 Join us in South Africa.
 If you’re interested in visiting South Africa, we actively support local gay and native populations on our trip.
-The tour includes visits to Victoria Falls on the border of Zimbabwe and Zambia, and to a Botswana game reserve.
+The tour includes visits to Victoria Falls on the border of Zimbabwe and Zambia and to a Botswana game reserve.

 Header image from Shutterstock.